il-hubspot/Disqus-Comments/readme.md

 A demo of this in action can be seen on : http://sqmedia-2660151.hs-sites.com/demo-suf-header-2-codegallery

+This is just one of the modules presented within Startup Framework built by InboundLabs.
+More details can be found in https://w.inboundlabs.co/startup-framework

 ## How to use this module
 You need to copy the content of the .html, .css and .js files into the related parts of the custom module that you have created.